MacCarell/ERR_Tweaks/README.md

 #### Changes
 - Increased Short Sword crit mult by 30
-- Changed Forked Greatsword into a curved greatsword with thrusting r2 attacks, and thrusting crit attacks
+- Changed Forked Greatsword into a curved greatsword with thrusting heavy/crit attacks
+- Reduced Warped Axe Light attack recovery to be more like vanilla
-- Made Inescapable Frenzy quicker and increased its distance
+- (Not anymore) Made Inescapable Frenzy quicker and increased its distance

 # Advanced (Requires Smithbox)